VCU Rams: Football

-In 2011, Virginia Commonwealth University fielded a club football team that plays fellow club football teams within the Colonial Athletic Association and the state.
-Prior to the fielding of the team, there has been enduring debate on whether or not the school should field a varsity football team sometime in the near future.
+From 2011-2013, Virginia Commonwealth University fielded a club football team and joined the National Club Football Association.
+Prior to the fielding of the team, there was an enduring debate on whether or not the school should field a varsity football team sometime in the near future.
 Former University President, Eugene P. Trani, has been quoted to never field a football team during his administration.

-The club coaches for the football team will be Lamar and Alfonso Bell.
+The club coaches for the football team were Lamar and Alfonso Bell.

 Ice hockey

 The VCU men's ice hockey team ceased playing after the 2021-2022 season in the CHF.
 They played in the Blue Ridge Hockey Conference (BRHC, now ACCHL) of the American Collegiate Hockey Association.
 The team, formed in 1994, has always competed amongst the top teams in their division.
 The team was coached by Michael Fisher, assistant coach John H Hussar and goalie coach Bobby Dillon.
-Fisher is a VCU graduate that participated in the 2008-2009 playoff run that clinched the BRHC championship.
-Hussar is a graduate that played four seasons for VCU.

-VCU won the ECCHA championship in 2018–2019.

-In fall 2019, John H Hussar would take over as head coach.

-The team has a longstanding rivalry with the University of Richmond ice hockey team which always proves to be very entertaining and draws a sizable crowd.
-The team plays their home games at the Richmond Ice Zone, about fifteen minutes south of Richmond.
+The team captured its first conference championship during the 2008-29 season.
+VCU also won the ECCHA championship in 2018–2019.In fall 2019, John H Hussar would take over as head coach.
+The team had a longstanding rivalry with the University of Richmond ice hockey team which drew a sizeable crowds.
+The team played their home games at the Richmond Ice Zone, and its motto was “NONE of us, are as STRONG as ALL of US.”

-While not the most well-known sports team at VCU, the ice hockey team continues to grow each year, adding more and more recruits with diverse backgrounds.

-The team's motto is “NONE of us, are as STRONG as ALL of US.”